ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 ### Usability

-	Usability is the efficiency with which a user is able to use (or interact and perform tasks with) something.
-Making sure the user of your resource can do so in a positive and efficient manner is one of the biggest challenges of designers.
+<p class='message'>Usability is the efficiency with which a user is able to use (or interact and perform tasks with) something.
+Making sure the user of your resource can do so in a positive and efficient manner is one of the biggest challenges of designers.</p>

 Having a CMS that can both stay out of the way of usability and enhance the experience for the content managers would be amazing.
 There are plenty of CMSs that do these two things, but inevitably situations will arise where usability frustrations come from the structure of the CMS.